1. Home

 A template rod is first inserted into the combination clamps.

-This template rod is then used to make further adjustments in the bending of the bow-shaped rod.
+This template rod is then used to make further adjustments during the bending of the bow-shaped rod.

-This clinical picture shows an alternative placement on the inferior border with a history of comminution and multiple infections, and a parasymphyseal defect, after multiple failed attempts at treatment using ORIF and traditional plating techniques.
+This clinical picture shows an alternative placement of the bow on the inferior border.
+The patient had a history of comminution, multiple infections, and a parasymphyseal defect.
+Multiple attempts at treatment using ORIF and traditional plating techniques had failed.

 The postoperative orthopantomogram shows Schanz screws.
 Note that the screw on the far left is too close to the inferior alveolar nerve.